fennel-ai/client/docs/pages/misc/python-environment.md

 yarl==1.8.2
 ```

-If you want to run on some other Python version and/or install any specific pip packages with specific versions, please talk to the Fennel team.&#x20;
+If you want to run on some other Python version and/or install any specific pip
+packages with specific versions, please contact Fennel support.

-In the near future, Fennel will also allow you to configure your environment on your own using Fennel console without dependency on Fennel team.
+In the near future, Fennel will also allow you to configure your environment on
+your own using Fennel console without dependency on Fennel team.